tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 This is a Quick Guide to deploy OpenStack Juno on top of Ubuntu 14.04.1, it is IPv6-Only (almost)!

-It is compliant with OpenStack's official documentation (docs.openstack.org).
+It is compliant with OpenStack's official documentation (docs.openstack.org/juno).

 The tenant's subnets are based on Neutron, with ML2 plugin and `Single Flat Network` topology, Dual-Stacked.
 The topology `VLAN Provider Networks` are also supported on this guide, it is very similar with `Single Flat Network`.

 The `Single Flat Network` is the simplest network topology supported by OpenStack.
 So, it is easier to understand and follow.
-Then, you can start using `VLAN Provider Networks`, which is basically something like a "Multi-(Single Flat Network)", where each "Flat LAN" have its own VLAN.
+Then, you can start using `VLAN Provider Networks`, which is basically something like a "Multi-(Single Flat Network)", where each "Flat LAN" resides on its own VLAN tag.

-Finally, the IPv6 support in `Neutron L3 Router` is ready!
-But, with ML2 plugin in Juno, you can have a Dual-Stacked environment with a `Single Flat Network / VLAN Provider Networks` without using `Neutron L3 Router` at all.
+Finally, the IPv6 support on `Neutron L3 Router` is ready!
+With ML2 plugin, you can have a Dual-Stacked environment on top of a `Single Flat Network / VLAN Provider Networks` without using `Neutron L3 Router` at all (i.e. by using upstream routers).

-Apparently, only Metadata (and GRE / VXLAN subnet) still requires IPv4.
+Apparently, only Metadata and the "GRE / VXLAN subnet" still requires IPv4.
 This is why this guide is "almost IPv6-Only".
 If you don't need Metadata Services, you don't need IPv4 either.

 This is a "step-by-step", a "cut-and-paste" guide.